jwlarocque/svelte-dragdroplist/README.md

 ### In Progress

-* Additional animations on drop
+* Additional animations on drop  `see original package in Credit`
 * Option for Additional buttons along with removeItems button